 —Ron Kurtz, Hakomi Founder.

 I trained in the Hakomi Method, a somatic-mindfulness based psychotherapy modality.
-As a graduate of the Hakomi Institute I will invite and guide you in exploring the present moment in an effort to uncover your unconscious core material.
+Utilizing the skills that I learned I will invite and guide you in exploring the present moment in an effort to uncover your unconscious core material.

 What is Hakomi?